Full Sail Partners Blog | Amanda Roussel

 System Complexity

-Deltek Vision and Vantagepoint have impactful features out-of-the-box.
-There are often times where firms need to add fields, workflows, and custom hubs.
+Deltek Vision and Vantagepoint have impactful features out of the box.
+There are often times when firms need to add fields, workflows, and custom hubs.
 Depending on the amount of customization, that can affect the length of their transition timeline.
 This may include workflows, custom fields, and robust processes.

 In addition, some firms integrate their Deltek system with third-party systems to streamline processes and data entry.
 Examples include payroll services, email marketing platforms, external expense and invoicing services, firm intranets, and more.
 Firms should seek confirmation from their third-party solutions that they, too, are ready for the upgrade.
 These integrations can impact the timing of a firm’s upgrade and testing should be incorporated into the timeline.